Tejaswi8156/tutedude_python_assignments/README.md

 ---

+## Task 7: Read a File and Handle Errors

+### Description:
+- Opens and reads a text file named sample.txt.
+- Prints its content line by line.
+- Handles errors gracefully if the file does not exist.

+### How to run:
+python Task7.py

+---

+## Task 8: Write and Append Data to a File

+### Description:
+- Takes user input and writes it to a file named output.txt.
+- Appends additional data to the same file.
+- Reads and displays the final content of the file.

+### How to run:
+python Task8.py

+---

 ## Files Included
 - Task1.py — Python script for Task 1
 - Task2.py — Python script for Task 2